benjaminweymouth/WealthSimpleCaseStudy/README.md

 These products and services are geared towards the millenial audience, who may have some finances invested in traditional banks, but have not locked in their savings entirely.
 This way, WealthSimple would be able to capitalize on that amount and disrupt the traditional investment process.

-In order to acheive this goal, WealthSimple has created a number of new financial products and services that set them apart in the FinTech landscape.
+In order to disrupt the status quo, WealthSimple has created a number of new financial products and services that set them apart in the FinTech landscape.
 In terms of unique products, WealthSimple offers a social responsible ETF, Halal financiing and a fully-insured cryptocurrency exchange. a crypto exchange. <sup>[8](#myendnote8)</sup>

 WealthSimple uses both a mobile phone app and a web platform for it's products and service offerings.
 According to StackShare, they implement the mobile app using a platform called React Native and the website is built with React.
 However, there are many other technologies used in the creation of their products and an image has been included to display the plethora of technologies used.